kwdunaway/WGBS_Tools/README.md

 4. <a name="Pipelines"> Pipelines </a>
 ------------

-#### DMR_analysis.R ####
-This pipeline analyzes DMRs (usually on the order of 2kb large).
-Gold standard DMRs pass permutation testing.

-#### Example_WGBSalignment.bash ####
+#### Aligning WGBS ####
-This is an example model of how to align and process whole genome bisulfite sequencing data using the tools listed above.
+Example_WGBSalignment.bash is an example bash script that aligns and process whole genome bisulfite sequencing data using some of the tools listed above.
+The resulting files from this pipeline include:

-1. Trim adapters and align to reference genome assembly using BSSeeker2.
-Parameters can be changed.
-2. Sort and convert from bam to sam files
-3. Process results and remove areas in CpG islands
+1. Quality filtered reads.
+2. Reads split into two files: those without adapter contamination and those with adapters trimmed out.
+3. BAM and SAM of aligned reads
+4. Percent Methylation files which is the processed data file most of the other scripts in this toolkit use.
+5. Percent Methylation files with CpG Islands (CGI) masked out.

+These intermediate files are usually kept until a dataset is fully analyzed.
+If you are short on disc space, delete everything but the unmasked Percent Methylation bed files.
+Almost everything else can be recreated easily from those file.

 #### Window_analysis.R ####
 This pipeline finds significant window clusters with directionality of hypermethylated/hypomethylated.
 It takes output from Window_permeth_readcentric.pl, outputs data for window_cluster.pl, and takes the output from running window_cluster.pl.